enkidevs/curriculum/WIP-SQL/connection-strings.md

 ---
 ## Content

+*Connection strings* are URLs that point at a database hosted on a server.

-The syntax for conneciton strings is slighty different for all types of servers.
+The structure of connection strings are slightly different for different types of servers.
 There are two main connection types:
 - ODBC (Open Data Base Connectivity)
 - OLE DB (Object Linking Embedding)

-**ODBC** is a connection method to data sources.
-It requires  a data source (DSN) to be set up.
-This can be done using a *SQL* driver or other drivers if you want to connect to a different type of database.
+**ODBC** is a connection method to data sources. this method requires the location of an active database.
 It's designed for connecting relational databases.

 **OLE DB** can access both, relational databases as well as non-relational databases.
 It's a set of software components that allow a GUI (Graphical User Interface) to connect with a backend.
-It doesn't need any *DSN* set up.

-We will use some js scripts for a better understanding:
+We will use some java scripts for a better understanding:

 Using *ODBC* and MyODBC driver to connect to a localDB:
 ```